httptoolkit/frida-interception-and-unpinning/README.md

 * Patching many (all?) known certificate pinning and certificate transparency tools, to allow interception by your CA certificate even when this is actively blocked.
 * On Android, as a fallback: auto-detection of remaining pinning failures, to attempt auto-patching of obfuscated certificate pinning (in fully obfuscated apps, the first request may fail, but this will trigger additional patching so that all subsequent requests work correctly).
 * Disabling many common root & jailbreak detections.
+* Blocking most HTTP/3 connections (all UDP to port 443), which may be inconvenient to intercept, ensuring apps fall back to HTTP/2 or HTTP/1.

 ## Android Getting Started Guide